 Summary

-This downloadable PDF lesson plan for English teachers helps A2 students talk about their homes.
-This ESL class material includes vocabulary, grammar, listening, and speaking exercises to describe a dream home and neighborhood.
+This downloadable lesson plan for English teachers helps A2 ESL students talk about their homes.
+This English class material includes vocabulary, grammar, listening, and speaking exercises to describe a dream home and neighborhood.

 This complete lesson plan guides students through describing their ideal living space.
 Activities begin with learning vocabulary for parts of a home and adjectives like 'cozy' and 'spacious.'
 A listening exercise tests comprehension about a dream home description.
 Students then practice the grammar of 'there is/are' and 'I'd like to' before applying everything in a final speaking and writing task where they describe their own dream home and neighborhood to a partner.